-The weighted-average interest rates on the Senior Loan and the Fixed Deferred Purchase Price for the year ended December 31, 2012 were 1.29 percent and 3.28 percent, respectively.
-The weighted-average interest rates on the Senior Loan and Fixed Deferred Purchase Price for the year ended December 31, 2011 were 1.24 percent and 3.24 percent, respectively.
+The weighted average interest rates on the Senior Loan and the Fixed Deferred Purchase Price for the year ended December 31, 2012 were 1.29 percent and 3.28 percent, respectively.

 4. Distribution of Proceeds

 Prior to March 19, 2012, in accordance with the Security Agreement, amounts available in the accounts of the LLC were distributed monthly in the following order of priority: